jimboslicethat/shakespeare-reviews/README.md

 5. If you make changes to any of the web pages, the browser should hot-reload as you edit the file.

 ## Testing 🧪
-The Cypress E2E/Integration test suite may be run two ways.
+The Cypress E2E/Integration test suite may be run one of two ways.
 1. In a chromium instance by running `yarn cypress:open`.
 2. In a headless browser in the CLI by running `yarn cypress:run`.

-## Additional Info
+### Additional Info
-This project was bootstrapped using Next.js.
-To learn more about Next.js, take a look at the following resources:
+This project was bootstrapped using [Next.js](https://nextjs.org/docs).

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.